 Using Naturally Fermented Foods for Colds and Flu

-I tried beet kvass, but no one would drink it except for me.
 Any naturally fermented product (live culture food) that is not heat treated (pasteurized) can introduce good bacteria into your body.
-The post “Water Kefir Versus Kombucha” identifies the probiotics typically found in water kefir and kombucha.

 Which Probiotics are Best?

-If you purchase probiotics, make sure you look for live and active cultures.
-Read the label – you want good bacteria that are still frisky.
+If you purchase probiotics for colds and flu, make sure you look for live and active cultures.
 Watch out for brands that are full of sugar and/or artificial ingredients.
 These work against your body’s ability to heal.